📑 Table of contents

 AI as a learning accelerator

-In 2025, learning to code is 10x easier than 5 years ago thanks to AI:
+In 2025, learning to code is 10x easier than it was 5 years ago thanks to AI:

 • Claude explains code line by line, in your language